MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 Visual Studio looks for installed global environments by using the registry (following [PEP 514](https://www.python.org/dev/peps/pep-0514/)), along with virtual environments and conda environments (see [Types of environments](#types-of-environments)).
 If you don't see an expected environment in the list, see [Manually identify an existing environment](#manually-identify-an-existing-environment).

-When you select an environment in the list, Visual Studio displays various properties and commands for that environment on the **Overview** tab of the **Python Environments** window.
+When you select an environment in the list, Visual Studio displays various properties and commands for that environment on the **Overview** tab of the **Python Environments** window, such as the interpreter location.

-:::moniker range="vs-2019"

-For example, you can see in the previous image that the interpreter's location is **C:\Python36-32**.
 The commands at the bottom of the **Overview** tab each open a command prompt with the interpreter running.
-For more information, see [Python Environments window tab reference 2019- Overview](./python-environments-window-tab-reference.md?view=vs-2019&preserve-view=true#tab-overview).

-:::moniker-end

-:::moniker range="vs-2022"

-For example, you can see in the previous image that the interpreter's location is **C:\Program Files (x86)\Microsoft Visual Studio\Python311**.
-The commands at the bottom of the **Overview** tab each open a command prompt with the interpreter running.
-For more information, see [Python Environments window tab reference (Visual Studio 2022) - Overview](./python-environments-window-tab-reference.md?view=vs-2022&preserve-view=true#tab-overview).
+For more information, see [Python Environments window tab reference - Overview](python-environments-window-tab-reference.md#tab-overview).

-:::moniker-end

 Use the dropdown list under the list of environments to switch to different tabs such as **Packages** and **IntelliSense**.
 These tabs are also described in the [Python Environments window tab reference](python-environments-window-tab-reference.md).